 Polish your presentation skills and share your knowledge by speaking at an STC conference or community meeting.
 The experience will prepare you for presentations to clients or employers and raise your visibility in the profession.

-You may also consider presenting a Web seminar.
+You may also consider presenting a webinar.
 These virtual classrooms reach a wide, international audience and may provide the professional exposure you need to gain an edge in the industry.

 A great way to learn new skills is to volunteer as a chapter or SIG newsletter editor or webmaster.
 If you're considering a change in career direction or shifting the focus of your career, this is your chance to try out a new role and add a new line to your resume at the same time.